Police uncover ‘possible plot’ by militia to breach Capitol

 Twitter banned more than 70,000 accounts after the riots, while Facebook and Instagram removed posts mentioning “stop the steal,” a pro-Trump rallying cry used to mobilize his supporters in January.
 And the conservative social media platform Parler, which many of Trump’s supporters joined to promote false election fraud conspiracy theories and encourage friends to “storm” the Capitol on Jan.
 6, was booted off the internet following the siege.

+Since his defeat, Trump has been promoting lies that the election was stolen from him through mass voter fraud, even though such claims have been rejected by judges, Republican state officials and Trump’s own administration.
+He was impeached by the House after the Jan.
+6 riot on a charge of incitement of insurrection but was acquitted by the Senate.

-Associated Press writers Nomaan Merchant, Colleen Long and Alan Fram contributed to this report.
+Associated Press writers Nomaan Merchant, Colleen Long and Alan Fram in Washington and Amanda Seitz in Chicago contributed to this report.